orieasterly/portfolio/README.md

 </details>

-# 3. Quadrant Analysis for SKU - September 2020 - Present
+# 3. Quadrant Analysis for SKU - September 2020 - June 2023

 ## Objective
 Implemented a Quadrant Analysis for SKU project to assess and categorize products based on key metrics.
 The analysis aims to provide a visual representation of SKU performance, allowing for strategic decision-making by identifying high-performing and low-performing products.